Having healthy blood flow & circulation is one of the most important factors for a healthy body AND mind.

 Melons are very healthy and watermelon is extra healthy for your heart.

-A 2011 study by University of Kentucky researchers found that watermelon helps reduce atherosclerosis (buildup of plaque in the arteries).
+A 2011 study by University of Kentucky researchers found that watermelon helps reduce the buildup of plaque in the arteries.

-Moreover, watermelon helps modify blood lipids and lowers belly fat accumulation, which in turn reduces the risks associated with coronary artery plaque accumulation and heart disease.
+Moreover, watermelon helps modify blood lipids and lowers belly fat accumulation, which in turn reduces the risks associated with coronary artery plaque accumulation, which can cause a heart attack or stroke.